 A really funny one which also counts as a CMoA for Curly happens in Calling All Curs.
 It starts off with Moe giving orders via the intercom which Curly refuses to do.

 Curly: Yeah mutiny, and it ain't on the bounty!
 (STICKS OUT TONGUE)

 Then Moe punches Curly through the intercom, in the face.
-Moe's head pokes out of the intercom, implying he between the walls into it to hit Curly.
+Moe's head pokes out of the intercom, implying he went between the walls into it to hit Curly.
 However, Moe gets stuck there with his face still poking out of the intercom.
-Cue Curly pluck Moe's eyebrows while saying "She loves me, she loves me not" over and over until the scene ends.
+Cue Curly plucking out Moe's eyebrows while saying "She loves me, she loves me not" over and over until the scene ends.

 Curly's battle with the still-living oyster in his oyster soup, in the short "Dutiful But Dumb".
 Truly Curly at his best.

 Disorder in the Court has plenty, but one of the funniest is this mix up:

 Curly: *Takes off his hat and holds it in his right hand*

 Curly: *Irritably puts his hat back on his head and raises his right hand, holding a cane in his left hand*

 Court Clerk: Now put your left hand here!

 Curly: *Puts his cane in his right hand, lowering it, and putting his left hand on the bible*